 Digital media services are just a click away for students and teachers.
-These services include live streaming television, Soundzabound music (royalty cleared), Teen Kids News, PBS Learning Media -New York, Brain Pop Jr., Learn 360 and Defined STEM, and New Dimensions Core Curriculum Content (CCC!), which includes more than 116,000 digital videos, audio files, speeches, photos and images.
+These services include live streaming television, Soundzabound music (royalty cleared), Curriculum Video on Demand with Career and Tech Module, World Almanac for Kids Online, PBS Learning Media - New York, Brain Pop Jr., Learn 360 and Defined STEM, and New Dimensions Core Curriculum Content (CCC!), which includes more than 116,000 digital videos, audio files, speeches, photos and images.
 The online catalog resources provide access to both teachers and students.
 The print library consists of 3,270 titles with an average of 30 or more copies of each.
 There are also more than 3,283 audio books and DVDs.